-Seeing that presumably if we’re reading this, we are in fact humans (sorry Google bots, you can’t sit with us) it seems like most of us have a solid grasp on being a human—you know, breathe, eat, sleep, procreate; cycle, rinse, repeat.
+Seeing that presumably if we’re reading this, we are in fact humans (sorry Google bots, you can’t sit with us) it seems like most of us have a solid grasp on being a human—you know, breathe, eat, sleep, procreate (maybe); cycle, rinse, repeat.
 However you’d be wholeheartedly incorrect in that presumption.
-While we for the most part try to live by the motto of “you do you,” there are some core principles that LD has decided to tackle as universal how to human tenets.
+While we for the most part try to live by the motto of “you do you,” there are some core principles that we’ve decided to tackle as universal how-to human tenets.
 First up: Common Courtesy.

 Sure personal space, eye contact, and demonstrative behavior may shift from culture to culture, but we’d like to think that not being an asshole is universal.
 So here are some of our suggestions on how to have some basic common courtesy.

 How many times have you been in a meeting, out with friends, in a classroom, or even sitting around the family dinner table and trying to get your point out and someone decides that what you have to say doesn’t matter?
 That their opinion is clearly more important than yours, they cut you off and proceed to dominate the conversation?
 It sucks doesn’t it?
 So why would you do it to someone else?
 Respect the voices of others, yes even if they’re talking about spreadsheets full of grass clipping percentages from 1937.
 Just wait your damn turn.

 Accept that other humans exist in this world.

 Prioritizing yourself from time to time is good, but doing it all the time and thinking the world revolves around your wants, needs, and priorities makes you a selfish bastard.
 Remember that there are other people who have different (or even the same!) wants, needs, and priorities in their life and don’t run roughshod on those.
 This doesn’t mean rewarding incompetence or becoming selfless, but rather acknowledging that you, your values, and your life has no more right to the front of the line than anyone else’s.

 Understand how money works.